Club Competitons & Rules

 Minicomp Entry Guidelines:

-- New in 2013: each entrant may submit up to 2 images and/or videos
+- Each entrant may submit up to 2 images and/or videos

 - Please note that there must be at least 3 entrants in a category for a competition to take place.
 Novice and Open entries may be combined if there are not enough novice entries.